CommWebTeam/gen_dw_format/table_formatter/README.md

 - each table has at most one caption.
 - the only tags in a table that aren't contained within cells (td or th tags) are tr, caption, thead, tbody, and tfoot tags.
 - there are at most one of each of the thead, tbody, and tfoot tags per table.
 - each cell can only have a scope of "col" or "row", not both.
+(The check that converts a cell to a header overwrites the existing scope attribute.)

 ## Adding actions